Blog Posts

 I suddenly realized why I had felt so compelled to attend his make-shift memorial in 2012.

-I had felt on that strange, dimly-lit evening of his make-shift memorial that he deserved my tribute because I admired his courage to touch upon subjects that are still – decades later – socially somewhat taboo and sadly, therefore, for many unresolved.
-As children, we rarely have an alley when being abused or mistreated, ignored, or neglected by a parent.
+I had felt on that strange, dimly-lit evening of his impromptu memorial that he deserved my tribute because I admired his courage to touch upon subjects that are still – decades later – socially somewhat taboo and sadly, therefore, for many unresolved.
+As children, we rarely have an ally when being abused or mistreated, ignored, or neglected by a parent.
 Moreover, until we heal we only too often put ourselves on the stand and take mug shots of ourselves – since, for any child, the reality of having an abusive parent is too painful and can threaten basic survival needs.
 Mike Kelley epitomized these complicated and highly problematic emotions.

 Scenes of Mike Kelley's Studio during memorial 2012